-In order to clarify the current entitlement of the land within Sub-Areas No.1 and No.4 of Expanded Area of Area 2-1, the village level meetings were organized by inviting the households as per the SLRD records and other concerned persons to confirm the latest land entitlement from all the concerned parties.
+In order to clarify the current entitlement of the land within Sub-Areas No.1 and No.2 of the Expanded Area 2, the village level meetings were organized by inviting the households as per the SLRD records and other concerned persons to confirm the latest land entitlement.
 The invitees were requested to bring the evidence which shows the land entitlement and explained the current status to the township officers in charge of resettlement.
-It was also attended by SLRD and/or TSMC officers.
+SLRD and/or TSMC officers also attended the meetings.